StaticNoiseLog/ci-plugin/README.md

 Maven repository in their `$HOME/.gradle/gradle.properties` file.

-In an ideal scenario, developers would just use this plugin and never add additional repositories for resolving project dependencies because the custom Maven repository of their corporation provides everything they need.
+In an ideal scenario, developers would just use this plugin and never add additional repositories for resolving project dependencies because their corporation's custom Maven repository provides everything they need.

 Four values can be configured for the custom Maven repository:
 1. name (default is "CI Plugin Maven Repository")